Simulation: Computer simulators

 3DiTeams learner is percussing the patient's chest in virtual field hospital.

 Simulators have been proposed as an ideal tool for assessment of students for clinical skills.
 For patients, "cybertherapy" can be used for sessions simulating traumatic experiences, from fear of heights to social anxiety.

 Programmed patients and simulated clinical situations, including mock disaster drills, have been used extensively for education and evaluation.
 These "lifelike" simulations are expensive, and lack reproducibility.
 A fully functional "3Di" simulator would be the most specific tool available for teaching and measurement of clinical skills.
 Gaming platforms have been applied to create these virtual medical environments to create an interactive method for learning and application of information in a clinical context.

 Immersive disease state simulations allow a doctor or HCP to experience what a disease actually feels like.
-Using sensors and transducers symptomatic effects can be delivered to a participant allowing them to experience the patients disease state.
+Using sensors and transducers, symptomatic effects can be delivered to a participant, allowing them to experience the patient’s disease state.

 Such a simulator meets the goals of an objective and standardized examination for clinical competence.
 This system is superior to examinations that use "standard patients" because it permits the quantitative measurement of competence, as well as reproducing the same objective findings.

-Simulation in entertainment
+In entertainment

 Simulation in entertainment encompasses many large and popular industries such as film, television, video games (including serious games) and rides in theme parks.
 Although modern simulation is thought to have its roots in training and the military, in the 20th century it also became a conduit for enterprises which were more hedonistic in nature.

-History of visual simulation in film and games
+History in film and games

 Early history (1940s and 1950s)

 The first simulation game may have been created as early as 1947 by Thomas T. Goldsmith Jr. and Estle Ray Mann.
 This was a straightforward game that simulated a missile being fired at a target.
 The curve of the missile and its speed could be adjusted using several knobs.
 In 1958, a computer game called Tennis for Two was created by Willy Higginbotham which simulated a tennis game between two players who could both play at the same time using hand controls and was displayed on an oscilloscope.
 This was one of the first electronic video games to use a graphical display.